Skip to Content

 Coldfoot, Alaska is one of the cool winter vacations in the US

-Check out local history and culture at Pioneer Park, hike up to the top of Angel Rocks, or relax in the natural hot springs surrounded by nature at Chena Hot Springs.
+Apart from this natural wonder, Fairbanks offers plenty of unique activities.
+Explore local history at Pioneer Park, hike Angel Rocks, or unwind in the natural hot springs at Chena Hot Springs, surrounded by nature.

-Fairbanks is also just three hours from Denali National Park, home to over six million acres of untamed Alaskan nature and wildlife.
+Fairbanks is also a three-hour drive from Denali National Park, home to over six million acres of untamed Alaskan nature and wildlife.

 Christina Ropp from Littles, Life, & Laughter